 Introduction

-Surveys report acupuncturists are increasingly treating women’s health conditions (Hopton et al, 2012; Robinson et al., 2012).
+Previous UK surveys have reported that acupuncturists are increasingly treating women’s health conditions (Hopton et al, 2012; Robinson et al., 2012).
+An EU/China survey indicated that 41% of EU respondents commonly treated obstetrics /gynaecological issues (just under half of respondents being UK acupuncturists).
 A survey amongst acupuncturists in Australia and New Zealand reported over 90 % of participants had treated women presenting for gynaecology, fertility and pregnancy related conditions in the past year (Smith et al, 2014).
 The most common gynaecology treatments were for premenstrual syndrome, menopause and primary dysmenorrhea, while the most common fertility treatments were for general fertility and to decrease infertility related stress.
 For pregnancy the most common conditions were those of nausea and vomiting, lower back or pelvic girdle pain (LBPGP), labour preparation and induction.

 Acupuncture during pregnancy and labour has been evaluated as safe when used by a suitably qualified practitioner (Park et al, 2013), and growing willingness has been reported from western health practitioners to refer for pregnancy related acupuncture (Stewart et al, 2014).
 However, acupuncturists in Australia and New Zealand have expressed concerns about locating quality treatment information and the safety of treating women in early pregnancy (Betts et al, 2014).
 Safety concerns were also raised in in the round table discussion for this edition of Medical Acupuncture, with the consideration that this may be limiting women’s access to care.